mid0111/gulp-personium/README.md

 ```

-#### upload webdav files and to reload browser.
+#### Upload WebDAV files and send a change notification for LiveReload.

-Upload WebDAV file to WebDAV correction when watching file is changed.
+Upload WebDAV files to WebDAV corrections when watching files are changed.
 Note that you must create WebDAV correction in advance.

 ```js